A quick rundown on how to create an Amazon ECR repository and push container image to it.

-A repository should be created and the ECR dashboard should enlist the newly created repository.
-Select it and click on the View push commands button to get the authentication token, login, and push commands.
+A repository should be created, and the ECR dashboard should enlist the newly created repository.
+Please select it and click on the View push commands button to get the authentication token, login, and push commands.
 These are ready-made commands for you to ease your tasks.

 ECR will provide you with 4 commands pre-populated with the correct repository name.
 The explanation is given with each command is pretty self-explanatory.

 How to push container image to Amazon ECR?

 Now, we will use these commands to push the test container image to Amazon ECR.
 I will be using the Amazon Linux EC2 instance for this exercise.
 Make sure you have docker and aws-cli installed, configured, and running fine on the EC2 instance.
 Also, make sure EC2 is having at least an AmazonEC2ContainerRegistryPowerUser role attached so that ECR push works fine if you are using EC2 roles for authentication.